SteamDatabase/SteamLinux/README.md

 Games, on Steam for Linux [![Build Status](https://travis-ci.org/SteamDatabase/SteamLinux.png?branch=gh-pages)](https://travis-ci.org/SteamDatabase/SteamLinux)
 =========================
-This is the source code for *Games, on Steam for Linux*
+This is a community‐sourced database of *Games, on Steam for Linux*, maintained because backend data from Steam is not always as close to reality as we would like!

 License
 -------